aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 * The data that is being emitted from the game is a JSON payload that contains the player ID, time played, wins, and losses.
 This is gathered in the **DataPoint** class.

-11. Close the script.
+12. Save and close the script.

-12. **MainScene** should already be open, but if it's not, go to Assets > Scenes > and open MainScene.
+13. **MainScene** should already be open, but if it's not, go to Assets > Scenes > and open MainScene.
 It is time to begin playing the game to test it out.

-13. Hit **play**.
+14. Hit **play**.
 The goal is to avoid enemies and escape from the haunted house.
 Play around a bit - lose a couple times and try to win if you want.
 This will send some sample data to your API Gateway with a POST which will trigger the Lambda function to send it to your Kinesis stream so that the data ends up in your S3 bucket.
 Don't worry about trying to send a lot of data now, you will ingest a lot of sample data to your bucket in the next step.

-14. Stop playing the game and monitor how your Kinesis Firehose stream is performing.
+15. Stop playing the game and monitor how your Kinesis Firehose stream is performing.
 Go to the **AWS Management Console**, click **Kinesis** and find your **Kinesis Firehose delivery stream**.

-15. Click into your stream to see details about it and select the **Monitoring** tab.
+16. Click into your stream to see details about it and select the **Monitoring** tab.
 You can see Amazon CloudWatch metrics, similar to the ones shown below.
 These metrics show the amount of incoming records, the amount of records successfully delivered to S3, and more.
 Data might not be immediately visible on these graph due to the buffer interval of your stream.
 If you do not see data immediately, wait a few minutes and refresh.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/kinesis7.png" /></p>

-16. In the **AWS Management Console**, go to **S3** and find the S3 bucket you created earlier in this lab.
+17. In the **AWS Management Console**, go to **S3** and find the S3 bucket you created earlier in this lab.
 Look at the contents of this S3 bucket.
 If you drill down into the folders, you should see data in there that looks similar to this:

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/kinesis8.png" /></p>

-17. **Download** one of the files by clicking on it and hitting download.
+18. **Download** one of the files by clicking on it and hitting download.
 Take a look at the contents.
 You should see your game data in JSON format like below:

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/kinesis9.png" /></p>